Postdocs Talking

 You can listen to our podcast directly on our website or on your preferred podcast app.

 iPhone, iPad, and other Apple devices already have a preinstalled app, Podcasts, which is the most popular app used for listening to podcasts.
-With this app, all you have to do is search for the name of the podcast publisher (Danish Diabetes Academy), or the name of the series (Postdocs Talking) or episode, and it will show up.
+With this app, all you have to do is search for the name of the podcast publisher (Danish Diabetes and Endocrine Academy), or the name of the series (Postdocs Talking) or episode, and it will show up.

 If you’re listening with your Android phone or your PC, you can download other apps such as Spotify.
 Spotify is the easy choice if you’re already using it for music.
-If you want to listen to a podcast on Spotify, simply search for the podcast publisher (Danish Diabetes Academy) the name of the series (Postdocs Talking) or the episode, and it will show up.
+If you want to listen to a podcast on Spotify, simply search for the podcast publisher (Danish Diabetes and Endocrine Academy) the name of the series (Postdocs Talking) or the episode, and it will show up.

 There are several other apps you can use for listening to podcasts, such as Google Podcasts, Pocketcasts or Castbox.